protojure/readthedocs/docs/protobufs.md

 ### Well-known Types

 Google supports a set of standard [well-known](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf) types throughout their
 APIs, and they have been adopted by the broader Protobuf community in a few different ways.
 As such, Protojure offers support for them too.
 [This library](https://github.com/protojure/google.protobuf) packages up the well-known types into Protojure pre-compiled artifacts so that they may be naturally consumed.
-This is standard practive for most language bindings in the ecosystem.
+This is standard practice for most language bindings in the ecosystem.

 ### Any types